gary-crosby/modelling-solar-system/README.md

 ### Data sources

-Planetary data was drawn from several sources, compiled and formatted as JSON using Google Gemin Pro 2.5.
-A portion of the data in solar_system_data.json was manually fact-checked to minimze the possibility of error.
+Planetary data was drawn from several sources, compiled and formatted as JSON with the assistance of Google Gemini Pro 2.5.
+A portion of the data in solar_system_data.json was manually audited to minimze the possibility of error.

 Note that planetary such as the number of provisional planets changes over time as new discoveries are made and verified.